cekrem/cekrem.github.io/content/posts/functors-applicatives-monads-elm.md

 ## What's Actually Going On

 Let me let you in on a secret: these three concepts are just patterns for working with "wrapped" values.
 That's it.
 Values in containers.
-Values in boxes.
-Whatever mental image helps you.
+Values in boxes.[^context] Whatever mental image helps you.

 Think about `Maybe` in Elm.
 It's a container that might hold a value, or might be empty: